mobify/workshop--adaptivejs-site-1x/README.md

 ###Add click handlers to the homepage view-script

 1. Open `home.js` found under /assets/js/ui/view-scripts

+    The JavaScript files in this folder will be run on the page after it has been rendered.
+Any UI functionality for the page should be added here.

 2. In the homeUI function, add a click handler for `.js-tab__header`

     ```javascript